Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

     3. the second highest bit of the last byte is set.
 4. Return 64-byte signing key `sk = privkey || ext`.

-Resulting 64-byte secret key can be used to create EdDSA signature verifiable by a corresponding [EdDSA public key](#extract-public-key).
+Resulting 64-byte signing key can be used to create EdDSA signature verifiable by a corresponding [EdDSA public key](#extract-public-key).

 ### Encode public key